 "Your Dad's not going to give me any money," Arch replied.
 "I already owe him my Rolex."

-Arch’s own appearance had earned him the nickname of “the Cherub,” personally assigned by none other than the Vice President of the United States.
-“Get me the Cherub,” had become a laughing under-the-table mantra among the White House administrative staff.
-His appearance had caused people who might otherwise suspect he was in the business to think ‘not him,’ and scan right on past.
+Arch’s own appearance earned him the nickname of "the Cherub," personally assigned by none other than the Vice President of the United States.
+"Get me the Cherub," had become a laughing under-the-table mantra among the White House administrative staff.
+His appearance reassured people who might suspect he was in the business to think 'not him,' and scan right on past.
 Not so Raul.
-The man’s appearance was down right scary, even to Arch.
-He heard the door open and close behind him.
+The man's appearance was downright scary, even to Arch.
+He heard the door behind him open and close.